-ENG 201, 202 - Literature of the Western World I & II
+ENG 201, 202 - World Literature I & II

-This is a chronological study of literary masterpieces of the Western world with consideration of the philosophical, religious, and esthetic contexts of their respective historical periods.
-Involves some interdisciplinary review.
+This is a chronological study of world literary masterpieces with consideration of the philosophical, religious, and esthetic contexts of their respective historical periods; involves some interdisciplinary review.
 Prerequisites: ENG 101,102 or ENG 111, 112.
 ENG 201 Fall, ENG 202 Spring.